DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### Starting browser with arguments

 If you need to pass arguments for the specified browser, write them after the browser's alias.
-Encolse the browser call and its arguments in quotation marks.
+Enclose the browser call and its arguments in quotation marks.

 In Windows `cmd.exe` (default command prompt), use double quotation marks: